ahme-dev/gettube/README.md

 # GetTube

-An application for getting videos from youtube.
-GetTube uses the YoutubeExplode package to fetch content on YouTube whether in video form or audio only.
+An application for downloading videos from youtube, facebook, and whatever else youtube-dl supports.
+GetTube he youtubedlsharp package (and in turn youtube-dl and ffmpeg) to fetch content on various video sites whether in video form or audio only.

 <br>